oddbird/oddsite/content/2017/03/06/pattern-making.rst

   $padding-base-horizontal:   12px !default;

-There’s nothing wrong about that approach, and certainly nothing unique to Bootstrap —
+There’s nothing wrong about that approach, and it's certainly not unique to Bootstrap.
-I’m not trying to pick on them.
 This is what variables are designed for, and patterns defined this way are easy to access without any help from a toolkit.